A New Home Server - AOOSTAR WTR PRO N100

 - Powerful enough to run my homelab services

-- Equipped with at least 2x 3.5" drive bays
+- Equipped with at least 2x 3.5" drive bays for redundancy

 - Cost-effective

-The Solution: AOOSTAR WTR PRO N100
+My Choice: AOOSTAR WTR PRO N100

 Setup and Configuration